vatger/datafeed-cache/README.md

 as the response in `data`.

 The API Documentation can be found in the [wiki](https://github.com/vatger/datafeed-cache/wiki).
-> [!IMPORTANT]
-> The wiki still contains the older typescript type syntax.
-Semantically, the result types are identical though.
-> To view the concrete implementation of the types used, visit [the datafeed type definitions](./src/vatsim/types.rs).

 If you wish to contribute and/or make changes, please check out our contribution guide [here](CONTRIBUTING.md).